mautic/developer-documentation-new/docs/development-environment/design/notifications.rst

 Larger notification blocks without icons
 ----------------------------------------

-When a larger notification block is needed, for instance, to include headings or additional content, developers should use the ``alert`` class along with a column class that starts with the ``col-`` prefix.
-These notifications do not display an icon but have only a colored left border indicative of the notification type.
+When you need a larger notification block - for instance to include headings or additional content - developers should use the ``alert`` class along with a column class that starts with the ``col-`` prefix.
+These notifications don't display an icon but have only a colored left border indicative of the notification type.

 Example: